bradand8/lab-5-sensing-the-world-around-you-brad-brandon-1/Visualizing Data/README.md

 ## LCD Display
 Now that you are getting sensor data and acting on it, why don't you actually try to display the information the user in actual numbers.
 Using the MSP430FR6989, convert the information from all three of your sensors to a human readable value on the on-board LCD.
 Fair warning, *DO NOT TRY TO REINVENT THE WHEEL*.
 Make sure you give the resource explorer a good looking through to see what TI is going to provide you.
 You can utilize the provided LCDDriver.c and LCDDriver.h files in your code.

-## PC Visualization
-While UART is awesome for talking between processors, it also can be used to stream data back to your computer which you can use software to read.
-If you want to be adventurous (or if you have experiences in other languages like Python or Java) you can try to make your own visualization software for looking at the sensor data.
-Instead of that, you need to be able to collect and visualize data through MATLAB using the "Serial Toolbox".
-It is up to you to figure out how fancy you want your plots to be, but at a minimum, your processor needs to be able to communicate back to MATLAB and you need to be able to plot the data over time back on your laptop.
-Since this is all UART, I would expect you to do this for at least two processors.

 ## Now its your turn
 For the finale of this lab, pick a processor and run at least two of these visualizations at the same time.
 You also should look at using multiple channels on the internal ADC, although this is not required.